-SPM/SOC 3307 SPORT, LEISURE AND SOCIETY
+SPM 3307 SPORT, LEISURE AND SOCIETY

 Four hours.
+Same as SOC 3307.
 Analysis of the social functions of sport and leisure in relationship to other social institutions.
 Examination of major social problems affecting both sport and leisure.
 Application of sociological concepts and theories in understanding the social roles of sport and leisure in society.